-Lentils help combat the acidic environment of the gut and promote healthy bacterial growth, which is important for nutrient absorption and naturally preventing IBS, indigestion, constipation and many other diseases, too.
+Lentils help combat the acidic environment of the gut and promote healthy bacterial growth.
+This is important for nutrient absorption and naturally preventing IBS, indigestion, constipation and many other diseases, too.
 Eating an alkalizing diet high in plant foods may help to lower the risk for problems like kidney stones, ulcers and bone loss.

 5. Helps Manage Blood Sugar Levels

 Research indicates that the high level of soluble fiber found in lentils traps glucose from carbohydrates and slows down digestion.
-This means lentils can help stabilize blood sugar levels, which is important for preventing energy dips, mood changes, and serious conditions like diabetes, insulin resistance or hypoglycemia.
-(5)
+This means lentils can help stabilize blood sugar levels.
+That is important for preventing energy dips, mood changes, and serious conditions like diabetes, insulin resistance or hypoglycemia.